 Therefore those adorable winter glitter jars are the perfect festive stress relief project for kids!

 They are not only fun and easy to make, but also a must-have when during the holidays when calming moments are needed.

-Glitter sensory jars help little once in a healthy and effective way to soothe themselves, calm down, take deep breaths, and work through their emotions.
+Glitter sensory jars help little ones in a healthy and effective way to soothe themselves, calm down, take deep breaths, and work through their emotions.

-But let’s get started now at this fun holiday project for kids.
+But let’s get started now with this fun holiday project for kids.